inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This class will provide a group process experience in the clinical mental health specialization.
+Provides a group process experience in the clinical mental health specialization.

 PSYC 584.
 GROUP THEORY AND PROCESS.
 4 Credits.